Local Clustering for Lung Cancer Image Classification via Sparse Solution Technique

 Note that the above $A_{ij}$ is not necessarily symmetric, so we consider $\tilde{A}_{ij} = A^\top A$ for symmetrization.
 Alternatively, one may also use $\tilde{A}_{ij} = \max\{A_{ij}, A_{ji}\}$ or $\tilde{A}_{ij} =(A_{ij} + A_{ji})/2$.

 Based on the modified exponential distance (\ref{MED}), we generate the adjacency matrix with the choice of two parameters $r$ and $K$ over all the images.
-The ideal adjacency matrix would have a block diagonal structure where each block corresponds to one class in the dataset.
+We visually examine the adjacency matrices for various $r=2, \cdots, 10$ and $K=5,\cdots, 15$ and identify the best pair $(r,K)$ which has a block diagonal structure, where each block corresponds to one class in the dataset.

-Once we have the way to generate the adjacency matrix, we can use the LN method explained before to simplify the given medical images and use the modified exponential distance with the same parameters to build a much cleaner adjacency matrix.
 The two adjacency matrices, without and with the LN method, are shown in Figure~\ref{LungA}.
-It is easy to see that the adjacency matrix based on LN method is much cleaner than the adjacency matrix built from the original images.
+One can easily see that the adjacency matrix based on the LN method is much cleaner than the adjacency matrix built from the original images.